Yonashenok/first-capstone-project/README.md

 ### Tech Stack <a name="tech-stack"></a>

-> I use HTML/CSS AND JavaScript and Bootstrap.
+>

+- HTML
+- CSS
+- Bootstrap
+- JavaScript

 <!-- Features -->

 ### Key Features <a name="key-features"></a>

-> Describe between 1-3 key features of the application.
+>

 - **[home]**
 - **[about]**